NormanTUD/smartlocate/README.md

 - Fast searching for specific objects in images.
 - Supports Sixel graphics for visualizing results.
 - Easy to install and use.
+- Automatic face recognition (use `--face_recognition` while indexing).
+It will ask you (hopefully only once) per person what their name is, so it can recognize them later on automatically.

 ## Installation